|

 This document contains the

-This display includes any additional detailed supporting text.
-During a live self-assessment you will only see one question at a time and any extra text will be able to be hidden via a toggle button to keep the screen more compressed.
-If you tap on a question here and the text disappears then that is one such.
+This display includes any additional explanatory text.
+During an actual self-assessment you will only see one question at a time and be able to toggle any extra text in or out of view.
+If you tap on a question here and text disappears then that is one such.

 - menstruation, commonly referred to as the period, from days one to five and a time of bleeding, cramps and low energy.
 This is when, if pregnancy did not occur in the previous cycle, progesterone and estrogen levels drop and trigger the uterus to shed its lining.